 - 6.5.1.
-Long service leave will be administered in accordance with the Long Service Leave Act 1987 (SA), as amended, including the cashing out provisions. - 6.5.2.
-Long service leave must be taken within 12 months of each ten year entitlement becoming due. - 6.5.3.
-An employee may apply to defer all or part of the ten year entitlement each twelve months for a maximum of five years from the time the ten year entitlement becomes due. - 6.5.4.
-An employee may apply to take long service leave after seven years in the following manner: - a.
-At half pay for the full seven years leave entitlement, thus doubling the period of leave to taken. - b.
+Long service leave will be administered in accordance with the Long Service Leave Act 1987 (SA), including the cashing out provisions. - 6.5.2.
+Long service leave must be taken within twelve (12) months of each ten year entitlement becoming due. - 6.5.3.
+An employee may apply to defer all or part of the ten (10) year entitlement each twelve months for a maximum of five years from the time the ten year entitlement becomes due. - 6.5.4.
+An employee may apply to take long service leave after seven (7) years in the following manner: - a.
+At half pay, thus doubling the period of leave to taken. - b.
 Cashing out all or part of their accrued leave. - c.
 Taking the leave as normal. - 6.5.5.
-The relevant policy, as amended, should be followed when applying for or cashing out long service leave.
+The relevant policy, should be followed when applying for or cashing out long service leave.